talkol/ton-content/BLOG08.md

 Although *closed DAOs* are technically DAOs, in the context of building dapps on TON, I prefer to use the term "DAO" only for *open DAOs*.

-I prefer to refer to *closed DAOs* as "multi-sigs".
+I like to refer to *closed DAOs* as "multi-sigs".

 The term multi-sig comes from wallet management.
 A normal crypto wallet has a single signer with a single private key.
 If you know the private key, you effectively own the wallet and can use it to sign whatever transaction you desire.
 A multi-sig is crypto wallet that has a group of multiple different owners, each having their own private key.
 In order to sign a transaction, you need to collect multiple signatures.
 For example, a multi-sig of 5 owners will normally issue a transaciton when 3 of 5 signatures are collected.

 If you look closely, you will see that a multi-sig has the same characteristics as a closed DAO:

-* Participation is not open and new candidates for membership may be denied - match! strangers are naturally unwelcome when managing a mutli-sig wallet
+* Participation is not open and new candidates for membership may be denied - match, strangers are naturally unwelcome when managing a mutli-sig wallet
-* Membership requires approval by a majority of existing members - match! adding a new signer to a multi-sig requires approval of existing signers
+* Membership requires approval by a majority of existing members - match, adding a new signer to a multi-sig requires approval of existing signers
-* Participation rights are normally not transferable - match! once you know one of the private keys, you can't really "un-know" it so you cannot surrender your ownership to somebody else
+* Participation rights are normally not transferable - match, once you know one of the private keys, you can't really "un-know" it so you cannot surrender your ownership to somebody else

-The separation of terms is important because many ecosystem tools are only suitable for closed DAOs, yet by labeling themselves as a general tool for DAOs, they may confuse you that they're appropriate for the new token-based dapp you're building.
+Clear separation of terms is important to avoid confusion.
+Many ecosystem tools are only suitable for closed DAOs, yet by labeling themselves as a general tool for DAOs, they may confuse you that they're appropriate for the new token-based dapp you're building.
 Take [this tool](https://www.xdao.app) for example.
-If you were building Uniswap, you could not use XDAO to govern your open DAO.
-In my terminology, XDAO is a tool for multi-sigs.
+If you were building the Uniswap protocol, you could not use XDAO to govern your open DAO.
+In my terminology, XDAO is actually a tool for *multi-sigs*!

+## The road to decentralization of a DAO

+After gaining some real world experience with dapps you soon realize that decentralization is a spectrum.
+Most dapps start off as fairly centralized but become more and more decentralized over time.
+It is very difficult to fully decentralize a new project overnight, after all it doesn't have a well distributed community of members just yet.

+So how decentralized should your new project be?
+My main recommendation to you is to remain practical.
+Make compromises that are necessary for success, but set your sights on the right long term target.
+Make sure to have a constant sense of progression towards this goal and don't compromise on the fundamentals.

+Treasury management is a good example of a practical compromise.
+Creating a new dapp like Uniswap is usually unlikely to happen without raising funds.
+Funds raised would normally go towards paying employees such as engineers to build the protocol.
+Some of these employees may not be willing to receive crypto as payment, so setting up a regular bank account is often a necessity.

+Even when building an *open DAO*, it is usually sensible to keep the treasury as a *multi-sig*.
+A small group of community representatives manages the treasury wallet as a multi-sig wallet and executes the will of the community which is queried through infrequent votes.

+Let's take TON Foundation as a practical example.
+The Foundation controls a treasury wallet with more than $50,000,000.
+It would be irresponsible to control this wallet from a pure on-chain governance contract that takes into account all TON holders for every outgoing transaction.
+First of all, the sheer number of transactions is too high for a full commumnity vote on each one, the community is unlikely to dive into the details of every contract and payment and regular bank accounts cannot be controlled by on-chain mechanisms, no matter how much we try.

+We can see the same practical division of responsibility in the traditional democracy used to govern countries.
+The full population participates in infrequent votes on material things.
+There is a small professional government that manages the treasury without calling to a full referendum for every payment.
+Yet the power lies in the hands of the population, not the acting government.

+## Learning from the DAOs that came before us

+Another important tip when experimenting with avant-garde social constructs such as DAOs is to learn from the experience of those that came before us.
+Although TON is a ground-breaking L1 blockchain with a technology stack that innovates over its predecessors, the social constructs built on TON are not fundamentally different.
+This means that we can look at mature open DAOs implemented on chains like Ethereum and see how they're governed.